Tiffany Shaw: Career and research

-From 2009 to 2010, Shaw worked as a Research Assistant Professor at the Center for Atmospheric Ocean Science at the Courant Institute at New York University.
+From 2009 to 2010, Shaw worked as a research assistant professor at the Center for Atmospheric Ocean Science at the Courant Institute at New York University.
 Shaw then worked as a Natural Sciences and Engineering Research Council of Canada Post Doctoral Fellow at the Lamont–Doherty Earth Observatory & Department of Applied Physics and Applied Mathematics at Columbia University from 2010 to 2011.
-From 2011 to 2015, Shaw worked as an Assistant Professor of Earth and Environmental Sciences & Applied Physics and Applied Mathematics at Columbia University.
+From 2011 to 2015, Shaw worked as an assistant professor of earth and environmental sciences & applied physics and applied mathematics at Columbia University.

 In 2015, Shaw began her work at the University of Chicago.
-From 2015 to 2017, Shaw was an assistant professor of the Geophysical Sciences, and became an Associate Professor of the Geophysical Sciences in 2017.
-She currently holds this position.
+From 2015 to 2017, Shaw was an assistant professor of the geophysical sciences, and became an associate professor of the geophysical sciences in 2017.
+In 2022 she became a professor of the geophysical sciences.

-Shaw is known for her research in the Geophysical Sciences and Atmospheric Sciences, and most of her research pertains to how climate change effect these sciences.
+Shaw is known for her research in the geophysical sciences and atmospheric sciences, and most of her research pertains to how climate change affects these sciences.

 In 2004, Shaw and her advisor, Ted Shepherd, wrote the paper The angular momentum constraint on climate sensitivity and downward influence in the middle atmosphere, which asserts that the friction between atmospheric layers needs to be represented in calculations about the effects of climate change.
 In 2010, Shaw wrote a paper entitled Downward wave coupling between stratosphere and troposphere: The important of meridional wave guiding and comparison with zonal-mean coupling.
 In 2017, Shaw worked on the paper Moist static energy framework for zonal-mean storm-track intensity.
 This paper showed that seasonal strength cannot be explained solely by seasonal changes in solar radiation, and that surface heat fluxes account for the muted seasonality in the Southern Hemisphere and large seasonality in the Northern Hemisphere, and in response to climate change surface heat fluxes over ocean versus land exert opposing influences on the strength of storm tracks.
 Shaw wrote Circulation response to warming shaped by radiative changes of clouds and water vapor (2015), which outlines how the atmosphere will manifest global climate change thru clouds and water vapor.
 Another well known paper by Shaw is Storm track processes and the opposing influences of climate change (2016), which is about how changing temperature gradients are altering storm track processes.